ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 Each script is named by the action and the primary software needed to perform the action.

 ## Script Inputs and Outputs
 Instructions for usage, with required inputs are given in the first few lines of each script.
-There is a text file with information about the inputs, and one for outputs in the **InputData** folder.
+There is a text file with information about the inputs, and one for outputs in the *InputData* directory.
 This is where paths may be set for input and output directories.

 Furthermore, inputs and outputs for a given script are vizualized in the workflow diagram.